Oleksiy Mark - Fotolia

 For security, ServiceTitan encrypts and tokenizes all of its customer data and runs on Microsoft Azure using its security protocols, Ahluwalia said.

-Field service mobile apps can introduce some organizational issues as well.
+Field service mobile apps can some organizational issues as well.
 Elderly customers, for example, often struggle with using mobile devices, Oven said.

 "You're streamlining your process and making things easier for most of your demographic, but that small portion is really drowning when you put a phone or tablet in front of them," he said.